7 Emerging E-Commerce Trends in Summer 2022 (and How They’ll Affect Your Business)

 7. Customers Prefer Mobile Shopping and Online Video

 Mobile shopping offers customers a lot of conveniences, which is essential in a post-COVID world.
-As mobile interfaces become faster and more suitable for ads, eCommerce stores can build their own apps to sell products.
+As mobile interfaces become faster and more suitable for ads, eCommerce stores like those on Shopify can build their own apps to sell products.
 Or, they can make their website more mobile-friendly.

 If you don’t have the resources to make an app, invest in video marketing.
 For example, Dr. Muddassir Ahmed has earned thousands of YouTube followers with his supply chain expertise.
 This year, marketers will start looking at vlogging and video content more seriously.